GraphCare: Enhancing Healthcare Predictions with Personalized Knowledge Graphs: Hyper-parameter Tuning

 \section{Hyper-parameter Tuning}

-Given that our \method utilizes personalized knowledge graphs (KGs) as inputs for healthcare predictions, the representativeness of the constructed graphs becomes critical in the prediction process.
-The quality and structure of these KGs can significantly influence the performance of our predictive model, underlining the importance of thoroughly investigating the hyperparameters involved in their construction and subsequent analysis via the \texttt{BAT} GNN model.
-Therefore, we meticulously examine both the hyper-parameters for KG node/edge clustering and those for our proposed \texttt{BAT} Graph Neural Network (GNN) model.
-The validation set is used for the tuning.
+Given that our \textsc{GraphCare} utilizes personalized knowledge graphs (KGs) as inputs for healthcare predictions, the representativeness of the constructed graphs becomes critical in the prediction process.
+The quality and structure of these KGs can significantly influence the performance of our predictive model, underlining the importance of thoroughly investigating the hyperparameters involved in their construction and subsequent analysis via the BAT GNN model.
+Therefore, we meticulously examine both the hyperparameters for KG node/edge clustering and those for our proposed BAT Graph Neural Network (GNN) model.
+We use GPT-KG as the external knowledge and use validation set of EHR data for a more efficient parameter searching.